Chapter 39 Immigrating

 Monday, February 9, 1982

 Mom and Ed are already serious about getting married.
 Mom has asked me to put an ad in the paper so that she can sell her things, too.
-Our goal is to move by April or May, depending on how fast Mom can have her business and apartment sold.
+Our goal is to move by April or May, depending on how quickly Mom can sell her business and apartment.
 I am excited about how quickly everything is falling into place.
 It’s happening a lot faster than I could ever have imagined.
-I have moved into Mom’s apartment because I am pretty much here most of the time helping Mom with selling and packing up her and Elisabeth’s belongings.
-I don’t have to pay mom for living here, this way I can save money on rent.
+I have moved into Mom’s apartment because I am here most of the time, helping Mom sell and pack up her and Beth’s belongings.
+I don’t have to pay mom rent, so I can save money.

 Wednesday, March 3, 1982

 We have already sold a lot of our stuff.
-We are hoping that Mom will be able to sell her business and apartment, too.
+We hope Mom can sell her business and apartment soon.

 Monday, April 26, 1982